aimat-lab/gcnn_keras/README.md

 ![disjoint](docs/disjoint.png "Dijoint subgraph representation")

-A set of layers that use disjoint graphs representations is kept in [disjoint](kgcnn/layers/disjoint), for example to map a batched input into a disjoint subgraph representation.
+A set of layers that use disjoint graphs representations is kept in [disjoint](kgcnn/layers/disjoint) for compatibility, for example to map a batched input into a disjoint subgraph representation.
 Note: The same convolution layers can also be used for a single large graph.
 The graph tensors, which are passed between layers, then do not have a batch dimension anymore and must treated with care when using standard keras layers.
-This is usually the primary way of using graph convolutions.

 Finally padded tensors do have some niche usage for graphs of similar shape.
 Layers handling padded tensors are given in [padded](kgcnn/layers/padded) with some pros and cons depending on the situation.